kanatea/mountain-biking/README.md

 # MtB Madeira
-**_Helping visitors discover Madeira through mountain biking_**
+*Helping visitors discover Madeira through mountain biking*

 ## Overview
-This project aims to creaete a tool that catalogues, visualizes, and provides mountain bike trail information in Madeira to bikers by integrating spatial analytics and user insights and feedback within a database.
+This project aims to create a tool that catalogues, visualizes, and provides mountain bike trail information in Madeira to bikers by integrating spatial analytics and user insights and feedback within a database.

 Group members: Cameron Chalmers & Kana Tateishi